52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 Yeah, exactly.
 Like if someone's like what you do yesterday, I'm like, I have no

 Rob Head  39:42
 idea.
-Um, was yesterday Blair's day?
+Um, was yesterday Blursday?
 Yeah,

 Kimberly StarKey  39:46
 yeah, I have no idea.
 I have a very a lot of variety in my life.
 I'm able to be there for family members who are who are ill and and I'm able to kind of do something Like caregiving, which actually is so crucial to my music because it connects me with people who are like,

 Rob Head  40:08
-your loved ones going back to your you know your origin story.
+your loved ones, going back to your you know your origin story.
 Yeah,

 Kimberly StarKey  40:12
 exactly.
-And and it's like, it just shows you the just the, the value of life and the life.
-Like really?
+And and it's like, it just shows you the just the, the value of life and when life can go away like really...
 Yeah, that just

 Rob Head  40:27
-life agility and righteousness.
+fragility and preciousness

 Kimberly StarKey  40:28
 Thank you.
 Thank you.
 Yeah, yeah.
 And so that that inspires my music.
 So I have that.
 And then I, I have my dogs have for me like, as far as what I do, like, the main thing I do is just like setting myself up to be in a positive frame of mind.
 And so right now I'm working on building a website, and I'm working on like, after this call, I'm going to be finishing composing for the Flight of the Bumblebee, which is we're doing our own arrangement, Jennifer and I have the Flight of the Bumblebee.
 And I'm so excited for that.
 And so and then I've got another